filimo/ReaderTranslator/README.md

 ## Releases
 ### Download .dmg from [here](https://github.com/filimo/ReaderTranslator/releases)

+**1.6.4**
+ - Select speaking text in Apple videos transcripts.
+ - Go to a previous sentence by left arrow button.
+ - Send selected text in transcripts to ReaderTranslator.

 **1.6**
 - Implement San Francisco font to display icons on macOS corretly #49